-Starting Wednesday, HelloFresh (an Accredited Partner) will start selling meal kits at 581 Giant Food and Stop & Shop stores, with more retailers to be added this year.
+Starting Wednesday, HelloFresh (an Authorized Partner) will start selling meal kits at 581 Giant Food and Stop & Shop stores, with more retailers to be added this year.

 Tobias Hartmann, the company's president of U.S. business, said the move into retail may benefit consumers as well as grocers.